pyepics/pyepics/doc/wx.rst

    the PV value.

-pvText
+PVText
 ~~~~~~~~

-.. class:: pvText(parent, pv=None, font=None, fg=None, bg=None,
+.. class:: PVText(parent, pv=None, font=None, fg=None, bg=None,
                   minor_alarm="DARKRED", major_alarm="RED",
                   invalid_alarm="ORANGERED", **kw)

-  derived from wx.StaticText and pvCtrlMixin, this is a StaticText widget
+  derived from wx.StaticText and PVCtrlMixin, this is a StaticText widget
   whose value is set to the string representation of the value for the
   corresponding PV.